duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_walkthroughs.md

 {{/each}}
 ```

-As you can see, the template and layout for the dictionary Spice is relatively simple.
+As you can see, the template and layout for the dictionary Spice are relatively simple.
 We begin by placing the term to be defined in a `<b>` tag.
 As you can see, to access the element from the context, we need to use a special array notation: `this.[0].word`, where the `[0]` indicates the first element in the array.

 We then check if the `this.[0].pluralOf` variable has been set.
-As you may recall, we set this variable in the `dictionary_reference()` callback function, after checking in the `dictionary_definition()` callback if the queried term is a plurl.
+As you may recall, we set this variable in the `dictionary_reference()` callback function, after checking in the `dictionary_definition()` callback if the queried term is a plural.
 If the `pluralOf` variable has been set we then create a `<span>` tag and for a sentence to indicate which word the queried word is a plural of.

-Then the template creates two empty elements, a `<span>` tag to contain the phonetic spelling, which may or may not be populated by our `dictionary_pronunciation()` callback, depending on the wether or not the API has a phonetic spelling for the queried word.
+Then the template creates two empty elements, a `<span>` tag to contain the phonetic spelling, which may or may not be populated by our `dictionary_pronunciation()` callback, depending on whether or not the API has a phonetic spelling for the queried word.
 Similarly we create an empty `<button>` tag to play an audio recording of the word pronunciation which is potentially populated by the `dictionary_audio()` callback, again if the API has an audio file for the queried word's pronunciation.

 The template then uses a Handlebars `{{#each}}` helper to iterate over the context (because it is an array in this case, not an object) and for each element creates a snippet of text indicating the usage of the term (eg. noun, verb) and provides the definition of the term.
 This `{{#each}}` helper also uses two Handlebars helpers defined in **dictionary\_definition.js**, `{{part}}` and `{{format}}`.
-Lets take a look at how they're implemented:
+Let's take a look at how they're implemented:

 ###### dictionary\_definition.js (continued) - part helper
 ```javascript